-This paper shows that public policy can reduce the pass-through of input cost risk to product markets.
+This paper asks whether public policy can reduce the pass-through of input cost risk to product markets.
 State highway procurement provides a useful setting.
 The Kansas government began to insure highway-paving firms against oil price risk in 2006.
 With a difference-in-differences design using data from 1998 to 2012, I evaluate the policy's effect in Kansas relative to Iowa, which never introduced it.
-The policy reduced procurement costs by 9% and increased competition by 24%.
+The policy reduced procurement costs by 8% and increased competition by 24%.
+It also substantially reduced bid sensitivity to oil price volatility.
+Further, to my knowledge this paper offers the first firm-level comparison of the cost of risk management across public, private, and family ownership.
 I find the most pass-through of risk among private firms with high credit risk and low industry diversification, and no pass-through at all for public firms.